moonymango/enmovito/memory-bank/systemPatterns.md

 5. **User Interface Enhancements**
    - Parameter search functionality can be added
    - Custom plot templates can be implemented
+   - Additional theme options beyond dark and light
    - User preferences for default settings can be added
    - Session management for saving and loading visualization states
+   - Keyboard shortcuts for common actions like parameter selection and clearing

+6. **Application Packaging**
+   - PyInstaller configuration for different platforms
+   - Customized installers with platform-specific features
+   - Auto-update functionality for new versions